dliggat/dliggat.github.ioOLD/source/_posts/2013-07-21-paperless.markdown

 * Export my entire archive biweekly, and backup to an external drive and an off-site location[^2]
 * Encrypt particularly sensitive stored PDFs with a strong key (stored, obviously, outside of Evernote).

-With these practices in place, I can be sufficiently confident that access to my account is highly-restricted, and even in the worst case scenario of a full data-breach at Evernote, my most sensitive documents (tax receipts, bank statements, etc) are protected.
+With these practices in place, I feel sufficiently confident that access to my account is highly-restricted, and even in the worst case scenario of a full data-breach at Evernote, my most sensitive documents (tax receipts, bank statements, etc) are enciphered.

-{% img center /images/evernote_pdf_protected.png 'Protected PDF' %}
+{% img fancybox center /images/evernote_pdf_protected.png 'Protected PDF' %}

 ### Fin
-I'll inevitably evolve this over time, but I'm feeling pretty good about the setup so far, and its adherence to my objectives of **Recallable**, **Enduring**, **Robust**, & **Secure**.
-I'm pretty keenly adding stuff to my archive, and not yet experiencing any inertia or fedup-ness.
+I'll inevitably evolve this over time, but I'm feeling pretty good about the setup so far, and its adherence to my goals of **Recallable**, **Enduring**, **Robust**, & **Secure**.
+So far, I've been happily adding stuff to my archive, and not yet experienced any inertia or fedup-ness.
 That's probably a good sign.

-There will be a few documents I'll begrudgingly retain in paper form - governments, ever stuck in the fax-machine era, tend to take a dim view of anything digital, but mostly, I'll be enthusiastically converting documents into Evernote notes, and destroying the originals forever.
+There will be a few documents I'll begrudgingly retain in paper form - governments, perennially stuck in the clipboard and fax-machine era, tend to take a dim view of anything digital, but mostly, I'll be enthusiastically converting documents into Evernote notes, and destroying the originals forever.

 Another victory for bits over atoms.
 Any comments, suggestions, or questions, please [get in touch](/about).